fuzzylogiq/autopkg-zsh-completion/README.md

     plugins=(autopkg ...)

+### zgen

+If you use [zgen](https://github.com/tarjoilija/zgen), add the following line in your `.zshrc` with your other zgen load commands.

+    zgen load unixorn/autoupdate-zgen

+## Post-install

-Then you'll probably want to reload your shell:
+You'll probably want to reload your shell:

     exec $SHELL -l